Skylerclagg/ADC-Hub-iOS/PRIVACY_POLICY.md

 # Privacy Policy

-William Castro built the VRC RoboScout app as an Open Source app.
-This SERVICE is provided by William Castro at no cost and is intended for use as is.
+Skyler Clagg built the ADC Hub app based on Wiliam Castro's VRC Roboscout as an Open Source app.
+This SERVICE is provided by Skyler Clagg at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.